 Leaders of large companies face a dilemma: They agree completely with the ambition to become a scale insurgent, but they are, by definition, an incumbent or a struggling bureaucracy because the leaders have an incumbent or bureaucratic mindset.
-The leadership team participated in the drift—we got ourselves into this mess, and business as usual isn’t going to get us out of it.
-The act of deciding to become a scale insurgent is implicitly a declaration of war on the routines and behaviors of the leadership team itself.
+The leaders participated in the drift—we got ourselves into this mess, and business as usual isn’t going to get us out of it.
+The act of deciding to become a scale insurgent is implicitly a declaration of war on the routines and behaviors of the leaders themselves.

-We have worked long and hard on this problem over the past four years and believe that deploying the Micro-battles System (see Figure 3) is a highly effective way to pursue the what (building blocks) while shaking up everything in the how.
-It is a way to start winning again in the marketplace, and it is a way to pursue deep behavioral change as you begin to act as a scale insurgent.
-It is surgical.
-We are going to bring change one micro-battle at a time.
-But the reason we are doing this is because business as usual will fail.
+We’ve worked long and hard on this problem over the past five years and believe that deploying the Micro-battles System (see Figure 3) is a highly effective way to pursue the what (building blocks) while shaking up everything in the how.
+It’s a way to start winning again in the marketplace, and it’s a way to pursue deep behavioral change as you begin to act as a scale insurgent.
+It’s surgical.
+We’re going to bring change one micro-battle at a time.
+But the reason we’re doing this is because business as usual will fail.

 What you realize, though, is that these are all enabling activities.
 The thing that will determine BE’s ultimate success in China is making Fred’s Grog the No. 1 import brand, and that will require winning in the on-trade channel (bars and the like).
-To conquer the on-trade channel, BE will have to have specific promotions in the trendiest bars that outperform all other imported beers on the preference drivers of the aspirational consumer (namely, the folks whom everyone else wants to be like).
-That’s a mouthful I know, but you see how we’ve moved from the vague idea of winning in China to a very specific need to get promotions right with specific consumers in specific bars.
+To conquer the on-trade channel, BE will need specific promotions in the trendiest bars that outperform all other imported beers on the preference drivers of aspirational consumers (namely, the folks whom everyone else wants to be like).
+That’s a mouthful, I know, but you see how we’ve moved from the vague idea of winning in China to a specific need to get promotions right with specific consumers in specific bars.

 The goal of this micro-battle and the four others similar to it, however, is more ambitious than that.
 The ultimate objective is to use these battles to figure out how to act like the Transport of the future.
-Transport will learn to work with each of its top-five customers as a truly integrated logistics company, even if the broader company isn’t there yet organizationally.
-So yes, we will continue with some horizontal initiatives to reorganize companywide, but these five micro-battles will ensure that for our five most important customers, we will remain externally focused and agile.
+Transport will learn to work with each of its top five customers as a truly integrated logistics company, even if the broader company isn’t there yet organizationally.
+So yes, we’ll continue with some horizontal initiatives to reorganize companywide, but these five micro-battles will ensure that for our five most important customers, we’ll remain externally focused and Agile.
 We’ll do whatever it takes to organize to serve them and test what the Transport of the future can be.